 The holding the jacket shut has been, in a way, an excuse for Jack keeping that right hand closed fast.
 The holding the jacket shut against the cold was not the important thing.
 It was not why Jack's hand was clenched shut.
 Had he continued to hold his axe with that right hand as well as with his left, we would not have noted eventually that something had changed, seemingly in connection with Danny having entered the maze.
 Seeing Jack here in the snow, frozen, no longer holding his jacket shut, but that right hand still clenched tight, seals that Jack's clenched fist hadn't anything to do with having to hold shut his jacket shut.
 It's just that as long as he was holding his jacket shut with that clenched fist our attention was not immediately drawn to that clenched fist as peculiar, we thought his fist clenched over the jacket, holding it shut, was in response to the cold.
 Not so.

 Now, the question is why must Jack keep his fist clenched shut?
 The little slip of paper he is revealed to be holding in his right hand in the ball room photo at the end of the film is the reason.
 He has it.
 This paper.
 He has not released it.
 That is what he had his hand clenched fast about, perhaps not literally, but symbolically at least.
-This paper was in that fist and he now displays it for us, what he had been holding as he chased Danny through the maze.
-The paper hasn't manifested out of nowhere at film's end, Jack had the paper in hand from the moment Danny entered the maze.
+This paper was in that fist, or whatever that clenched fist represented, and he now displays it for us, what he had been holding as he chased Danny through the maze.
+The paper hasn't manifested out of nowhere at film's end, Jack had the paper in hand, at least in effect, from the moment Danny entered the maze.